ptikobj/george-chapman-studio/_posts/2023-07-28-mohammed-sami.md

 theme of ambiguity and dual narrative in his work.

-The final image in the exhibition, hung just outside the main rooms so you almost miss its modest presence, is _Weeping Wall_.
+The final image in the exhibition, hung just outside the main rooms so you almost miss its modest presence, is _Weeping Walls III_ (2022).
 A close-up area of faded patterned wallpaper, bordered by shadows like a vignette, appears ordinary enough except for the black spot where a picture nail materialises like a bullet hole.
 It then becomes clear that the blanched area of wallpaper is formerly where the mandatory portrait of Saddam would've been hung.
 Its absence creates a box of light that disintegrates into the shadowed edges of the painting.

 ![Mohammed Sami, 'Weeping Walls III' (2022).
 Mixed media on linen.
 75.5 x 65 cm.
 Photo by Rob Harris.
 Courtesy of the artist and Modern Art, London](/assets/img/mohammed-sami-5.jpg)

 There's a saying that Stepanova quotes from her great-grandfather in her
-memoirs: 'es redt zich azoi', literally, 'it is indeed so', but the meaning is the exact opposite: 'it is supposed to be so, but I don't believe a word of it'.
+memoirs: _'es redt zich azoi'_, literally, 'it is indeed so', but the meaning is the exact opposite: 'it is supposed to be so, but I don't believe a word of it'.
 Sami's paintings present us with a version of reality that is tinged with doubt — not at the actual events but at the